Skip to Content

 • Becoming delirious

-If a nursing home resident begins to show signs of dehydration or malnutrition, it is important that the staff quickly recognize this and seek professional medical care, as the elder is at a much higher risk of harm.
+If a nursing home resident shows signs of dehydration or malnutrition, staff must identify this quickly and get professional medical attention.
+The elderly are at much higher risk for serious harm from such conditions.

-The severe health effects of dehydration include but are not limited to the following:
+The severe health effects of dehydration include, but are not limited to:

 • Bedsores